Kristy Hall, MS, RNCP, ROHP

 Common Pain Medications that Can Make Our Lives Worse

 When we suffer from pain what we want is quick relief.
 That is where medications come in.
-The intention of taking any medication is to help us get through our day, allow us to work and care for our family.
+The intention of taking any medication is to help us get through our day, and allow us to work and care for our family.

 There are two important things to keep in mind when you decide to take medications for pain.